gvwilson/thirdbit/_posts/2014/2014-03-03-feb-2014-lab-meeting-summary.md

   </li>
   <li><strong>PyCon 2014</strong>
     <ul>
-      <li>We still have lots of spaces in our bootcamp on April 14-15 in Montreal&mdash;please help get the word out to your friends and colleagues.</li>
+      <li>We still have lots of spaces in our bootcamp on April 14-15 in Montreal–please help get the word out to your friends and colleagues.</li>
       <li>We will be taking Software Carpentry folks out for dinner during the conference: stay tuned for details.</li>
       <li>And we'll be at SciPy in Austin in July: again, please stay tuned for details.</li>
     </ul>